Mango varieties in India, production, and economic importance

+There are 1500 mango varieties in India including 1000 commercial varieties.
+India has the richest varieties of mango cultivars.
 Mango(Mangifera Indica) is the country’s most commercially grown fruit crop.
 It is known as the King of fruits.
 The mango is thought to have originated in the Indo-Burma region and spread across South America by the Spanish explorers.
-There are 1500 varieties of mango In India including 1000 commercial varieties.
-India has the richest varieties of mango cultivars.
 India is the world’s largest producer, producing 20 million tonnes of mango each year.
+Mango production in India has been increasing every year due to the increasing plantation areas.
 India contributes to 50% of the total world’s mango production.
 Uttar Pradesh is the largest mango producing state in India that produces 4million tonnes of mango every year.

-Totapuri: Totapuri is a commercial variety of mango grown in south India.
+Totapuri: Totapuri is a commercial variety of mango grown in south India, especially in the region of Karnataka and Andhra Pradesh.
 It serves as a table variety and is also preferred by mango pulp manufacturers in India because of its higher pulp content.
 This fruit size is medium to large and it is a mid-season variety.
+This variety of mango is mostly used in the manufacturing industries because of its higher pulp content.

 Neelam: Neelam is a commercial variety of Mango indigenous to Tamilnadu.
 Because of its high keeping quality, this variety of mango is an excellent choice for shipping to remote locations.
 After totapuri, Neelam is the third most processed variety of mango in Tamilnadu next to Alphonso, Totapuri, and Kesar variety.

-Sindhoora: Sindhura is a popular variety of mango in Tamilnadu that has attractive reds and greens within the golden color.
-Because of its exceptional sweet flavor, it is known as honey mango.
+Sindhoora: Sindhura is a popular variety of mango in Tamilnadu that has attractive reds and greens within the golden colour.
+Because of its exceptional sweet flavour, it is known as honey mango.
 Owing to its sweet nature like Alphonso and totapuri, it is widely used in the confectionery industry to make jellies, jams, and preservatives.

 Raspuri: This variety of mango is commonly cultivated in southern India, particularly in Karnataka.
 Raspuri mangoes are mostly produced and consumed in the Mysore district.
 Like Totapuri and Alphonso mangoes, raspuri is used in the manufacturing of Icecreams, confectioneries, and in other processed foods.
 A fully ripe raspuri mango can be as sweet as the Alphonso mangoes.